ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**7.3.1**

+- Migrated private method CatalogBoilerplate.GetBestLanguage to public in MiscUtil.

 **7.3.0**

 - Refactored AutoConfig Risk of Options integration into a much more extensible pattern.